Platoniq/decidim-install/README.md

 1. [Installing Decidim on Ubuntu 18.04](decidim-bionic.md)<br>This will guide you to the process of install Decidim in a clean machine and getting it up an running.
 1. [Minimal configuration of Decidim](basic-config.md)<br>This part is to configure the 3 extra aspects required run Decidim appropriately.
 Configure Email sending, SSL security in your server and OAuth authentication.
 1. [Installing in Amazon AWS with ElasticBeanstalk](decidim-aws.md)<br>An alternative guide to install Decidim in Amazon AWS.
 This is a Heroku-like PaaS deployment sistem.
 It auto-scales servers if needed and it may be a little cheaper than heroku.
+1. [Advanced config & tricks](advanced-config.md)<br>A work in progress file to document some common issues and how to solve it.

 Feel free to create issues or pull requests if you encounter errors or want to make improvements in this guide!